 Documentation should also be in place outlining the company’s risk management objectives at a global level.

-- Effectiveness Testing.
-The company needs to measure the effectiveness of the hedge.
+Another prerequisite of hedge accounting is the need to measure the effectiveness of the hedge.
 This involves demonstrating that an economic relationship exists between the hedged item and the hedging instrument.
 A test must also be run to assess the extent of the relationship – an exercise which requires valuation skills, as well as an understanding of IFRS 9 requirements and access to market data.
-The results of the effectiveness tests determine the accounting entries to be reported.
+The results of effectiveness tests determine the accounting entries to be reported.